-This document updates the DNS lookup procedures of RFC 3263[RFC3263] in preparation for the specification of the application of Happy Eyeballs to SIP to provide enhanced performance, and consequently user experience, in highly hybridized dual-stack SIP networks.
+This document updates the DNS lookup procedures of RFC 3263 [RFC3263] in preparation for the specification of the application of Happy Eyeballs to SIP to provide enhanced performance, and consequently user experience, in highly hybridized dual-stack SIP networks.
 The procedures described herein are such that a dual-stack client should look up both A and AAAA records in DNS and then select the best way to set up a network flow.
 The details of how the latter is done is considered out of scope for this document.
-See the Happy Eyeballs algorithm and implementation and design considerations in RFC 6555 [RFC6555] for more information about issues with setting up dualstack network flows.
+See the Happy Eyeballs algorithm and implementation and design considerations in RFC 6555 [RFC6555] for more information about issues with setting up dual-stack network flows.

-This document clarifies the interaction of [RFC3263] with [RFC6157] as described in Section 5.
+Section 4 of this document clarifies the interaction of [RFC3263] with [RFC6157].

-2. Notational Conventions
+2. Terminology